humongousDude/Humongous-Engine/README.md

 ### Tiny Note
 Sorry about the lack of updates, I'm really struggling with adding frustum culling.
 Any help would be appreciated!

+### Frustum Culling Note
+I've decided to give up on Frustum Culling for now.
+Its been the main reason for the large break, its demotivated me entirely.
+All lines related to Frustum culling will be removed for now.
+I'll return to it when I'm ready

 ## Dependencies
 * Vulkan SDK